Rosiglitazone and Metformin

 • Surgical procedures: Metformin therapy should be suspended for any surgical procedures (except minor procedures not associated with restricted intake of food and fluids).
 Restart only after normal oral intake resumed and normal renal function is verified.

-HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change) [ADA 2016a]); serum glucose; signs and symptoms of fluid retention or heart failure; renal function (eGFR) should be performed prior to initiation of therapy and at least annually (more often in patients at risk of developing renal impairment; every 3 to 6 months if eGFR 45 to <60 mL/minute/1.73 m2; every 3 months if eGFR 30 to <45 mL/minute/1.73 m2 [Lipska 2011]); blood pressure; liver enzymes (prior to initiation of therapy, then periodically thereafter).
+HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change) [ADA 2016a]); serum glucose; signs and symptoms of fluid retention or heart failure; weight; renal function (eGFR) should be performed prior to initiation of therapy and at least annually (more often in patients at risk of developing renal impairment; every 3 to 6 months if eGFR 45 to <60 mL/minute/1.73 m2; every 3 months if eGFR 30 to <45 mL/minute/1.73 m2 [Lipska 2011]); blood pressure; liver enzymes (prior to initiation of therapy, then periodically thereafter).
 Evaluate patients with ALT ≤2.5 times ULN at baseline or during therapy for cause of enzyme elevation.
 Patients with an elevation in ALT >3 times ULN should be rechecked as soon as possible.
 If the ALT levels remain >3 times ULN, therapy with rosiglitazone should be discontinued.
 CBC; vitamin B12 serum concentrations periodically with long-term therapy; folate (if megaloblastic anemia is suspected).
-Regular ophthalmic examinations
+Regular ophthalmic examinations.

 Pregnancy Risk Factor